-and a link to it can be found on the JAZZ main web page at http://jazz.external.hp.com.
+You can find the link to the patch web site on the JAZZ main web page at:

+http://jazz.external.hp.com

 Obtaining Software Security Patches for your HP Computer System

 Hewlett-Packard would like to make you aware of a special free service provided for all customers of HP e3000 and HP 9000 computer systems.
 This service gives customers a direct route to Hewlett-Packard for obtaining information relating to the security of their Hewlett-Packard Computer System(s).